equinor/res2df/docs/usage/satfunc.rst

 through the `pyscal <https://equinor.github.io/pyscal/>`_ library.
 Pyscal can create curves from parametrizations, and interpolate between curves.

-Pyscal can create initialize its relperm objects from include files though the parsing capabilities of res2df.satfunc.
+Pyscal can initialize its relperm objects from include files though the parsing capabilities of res2df.satfunc.

 The function ``pyscal.pyscallist.df()`` is analogous to ``res2df.satfunc.df()`` in